anees-iift/anees-iift/README.md

 ---

-> *“Great products are built at the intersection of user empathy, data, and execution.
+> *“Great products and analytics emerge at the intersection of empathy, data, and execution.
 That’s where I strive to be.”*

 ---